thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `trigger_time`

 The time at which a backup will be triggered.
 The input must be given in format 'HH:MM', e.g. '04:00' which means 4 am.
-You can also use your own Home Assistant automations to trigger a backup - see [Manual Triggers](https://github.com/thomasmauerer/hassio-addons/blob/master/samba-backup/DOCS.md#manual-triggers) for more information.
-If you want to disable the time-based schedule completely, set the option to `manual`.
+You can additionally use your own Home Assistant automations to trigger a backup - see [Manual Triggers](https://github.com/thomasmauerer/hassio-addons/blob/master/samba-backup/DOCS.md#manual-triggers) for more information.
+If you want to disable the time-based schedule and only use your own automations, scripts, etc., set the option to `manual`.

 ### Option: `trigger_days`